-Attested: Anava in RC's tour of harbour estuaries; anavion on an epitaph and on Vindolanda tablet 99.
+Attested: Anava at position 251 in the Ravenna Cosmography, among its tour of harbour estuaries; anavion on an epitaph and on Vindolanda tablet 99.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.